-- Order a printed results report (Webropol form)
+- Order a printed results report (Webropol form, in Finnish)

-- Webinar recording: Results of the Digital Workplace 2022 report (Vimeo 60 min)
+- Webinar recording: Results of the Digital Workplace 2022 report (Vimeo 60 min, in Finnish)

 (This article has been translated from the Finnish original.
 Visit our Finnish blog Intranet-ostajan opas to read the original article.)